AdobeDocs/dynamic-media-classic.en/help/using/creating-swatch-set.md

 ---
 # Create a Swatch Set{#creating-a-swatch-set}

-A Swatch Set gives users the opportunity to view an item in a different color, pattern, or finish.
+A Swatch Set lets users view an item in a different color, pattern, or finish.
 To create a Swatch Set with color swatches, you need one image for each different color, pattern, or finish you want to present to users.
 You also need one color, pattern, or finish swatch for each color, pattern, or finish.

 For example, suppose you want to present images of caps with different color bills; the bills are red, green, and blue.
-In this case, you need three shots of the same cap.
-You need one shot with a red, one with a green, and one with a blue bill.
-You also need a red, green, and blue color swatch.
+In this case, you need three images of the same cap.
+You need one image for each of the red, green, and blue bills.
+You also need red, green, and blue color swatches.
 The color swatches serve as the thumbnails that users select in the Swatch Set Viewer to see the red-billed, green-billed, or blue-billed cap.

 ## Create a Swatch Set {#create}